obrunet/GCP_Data_Engineering/Theory/Build_storage.md

 1. Characteristics
     - managed service but not a NoOps service like Cloud SQL or Cloud Spanner
-    - wide-column NoSQL DB used for high-volume DB that require low latency (few ms) IoT, time-series, finance...
+    - wide-column NoSQL DB used for high-volume DB that require low latency (few ms) IoT, time-series, finance, analytics, ML...
     - Configuration :
         - instance name & Id, pw
         - storage type (HDD or SSD)